Murphydbuffalo/algorithms/sorting/README.md

 ## Selection Sort

-+ Iterate through the collection with `i`.

 + Implement a `minimum` method which iterates through the collection and finds the smallest value.
-This is done by assigning the first value to a variable `min` and `compare`'ing each subsequent value to that variable, reassigning if a lower value is encountered.
+This is done by assigning the first value to a variable `min` and `compare`'ing each subsequent value to that variable, reassigning to a lower value if one is encountered.

-+ For each element in the collection find smallest value with `min`, and `swap` with *i*, increment `i`.
++ For each element in the collection, iterating with the index `i`, call `minimum` to find smallest value between `i` and the end of the array and `swap` with `i`.
+In effect this will loop over the whole collection, find the smallest value and place it at the beginning of the array, and repeat the process with the subset of the collection to the right of the first element.

-+ ~(N^2)/2 time, for each element iterate through all elements in the colletion greater than `i`.
-As `i` increases that subset of elements decreases in size so that on average `min` must only iterate through N/2 elements.
++ Selection sort takes roughly (N^2)/2 time, as for every element it must iterate through all elements in the colletion greater than the current index, `i`.
+As `i` increases that subset of elements decreases in size so that on average `minimum` must only iterate through N/2 elements.

 It is important to note that whether or not the given array is already sorted the selection short algorithm will *still take quadratic time*.
 It always scans all elements at indexes greater than `i`, regardless of the order they are in, because it must check for the **minimum** value on each subset of the array and not simply a value that is less than the previous element in the array.